smartHomeHub/SmartIR/Docs/MEDIA_PLAYER.md

 </p>

 For this platform to work, we need a .json file containing all the necessary IR commands.
-Find your device's brand code [here](https://github.com/smartHomeHub/SmartIR/blob/master/Docs/MEDIA_PLAYER.md#available-codes-for-tv-devices) and fill the device code in the configuration.
-If your device is not working, you will need to learn your own codes and place the Json file in `codes/media_player` subfolders.
+Find your device's brand code [here](https://github.com/smartHomeHub/SmartIR/blob/master/Docs/MEDIA_PLAYER.md#available-codes-for-tv-devices) and add the number in the `device_code` field.
+The compoenent will download it to the correct folder.
+If your device is not working, you will need to learn your own codes and place the .json file in `smartir/codes/media_player/` subfolders.

 ## Configuration variables:
 **name** (Optional): Name to use in the frontend<br />